AgnosticGames/DST-Character-Template/README.md

 6. Open up `..\scripts\prefabs\yourcharactername.lua` and edit any of the stats
 7. Eidt any of the images that you would like to update for your character
 ```
-Do not change the dimenions of the PNG unless you know what you are doing.
+Do not change the dimenions of the PNG unless you KNOW what you are doing.
 To test your character images out, find the .scml file (..\exported\yourcharactername),
-right click it, open with, navigate to ..\Program Files (x86)\Steam\steamapps\common\Don't Starve Together Mod Tools
+right click it, open with, navigate to
+..\Program Files (x86)\Steam\steamapps\common\Don't Starve Together Mod Tools\mod_tools\spriter\spriter.exe
+Do not save anything in this file unless you KNOW what you are doing.
+This is mostly to test your edits
+without having to launch the game
 ```
+  - If you want a part of the mod to be 'invisable', navigate to `..\exported\yourcaractername_cleared\folder of part` and copy the images found there.
+Then navigate to `..\exported\yourcaractername\folder of part` and delete the orignial images and paste the copied ones into that folder.
+Open the `.scml` file again and see the change